TMSolution/PrototypeBundle/Resources/doc/Readme.md

 and then clone the PhantomBundle
 ***if you have access to the TMSolution account, otherwise fork the bundle on your own github account***

-3. In the AppKernel.php file add below lines:
+3.In the AppKernel.php file add below lines:
 ```
             new FOS\JsRoutingBundle\FOSJsRoutingBundle(),
             new APY\DataGridBundle\APYDataGridBundle(),